andrewringler/git-annex-turtle/developer-notes.md

 ## Bugs, definitely fix
- * test Share… button on actual remote
- * if a repo is added with a branch other than master as current, a full scan should be run when it branch becomes master again, currently folders never get added properly
+ * if a repo is added when head is not master, a full scan should be run head becomes master again otherwise folders will never get added properly
- * quiting from menubar icon should quit running git processes too
+ * quitting from the menubar icon should quit running git processes too
  * during a full-scan process memory spikes for git-annex-turtle process, and does not seem to return after some period of time, possibly memory leak here?
  * various timing issues with Queries related to parsing new information from git commits, probably need to switch to SQL (instead of CoreData), use transactions, or time updates more carefully in concert with analyzing git commits, see https://www.raywenderlich.com/167743/sqlite-swift-tutorial-getting-started, https://github.com/stephencelis/SQLite.swift
  * Test with v6 repos
+ * Test with v7 repos
  * Test with git annex watch
  * some process is adding just filenames (not complete relative paths) to the database, verify fixed?
  * occasional UI lockup (IE menubar icon doesn't work) when manual terminal git tasks are running concurrently with git-annex-turtle, verify fixed?